The best kits of the 2024/25 season

 Amid the joy of major international football and the frenzy of the transfer window, clubs have been quietly dropping their new kits for the upcoming 2024/25 season.

-While there are plenty more to come, a smattering of truly sensational shirts have already been offered up, many of which boast the potential to become future classics.
+While there are plenty more to come, an array of truly sensational shirts have already been offered up, many of which boast the potential to become future classics.
 Of course, how they are viewed in years to come will depend on what is achieved in the new campaign.

 Here are the ten best shirts that have been officially released by clubs across the world for the 2024/25 season - ranked.